-Possibly because of the recession, the theft of dogs to order is occurring all too often.
-Dog-napping unfortunately is on the rise, so it would be helpful if you are made aware of how the thieves are attempting to steal your prized dogs, and avoid the distress caused to both yourselves and your dog.
+Possibly because of the recent recession, the theft of dogs to order is occurring all too often.
+Dog-napping, unfortunately, is on the rise, so it would be helpful if you are made aware of how the thieves are attempting to steal your prized dogs, and avoid the distress caused to both yourselves and your dog.

 #1.
 Open Or Shut, It’s Still Not Good A Good Idea

 We know that, especially in hot weather, dogs should not be left in cars with the windows closed.
 However, it isn’t a good idea to leave your dog in the car with the windows partly open either.
 Apart from the danger of overheating, partially open windows make your dog an easy target for dog thieves; windows can be forced open or smashed to allow access to your cherished canine.

 Although a highly prized dog breed is an attractive financial proposition for a dog snatcher, even an adorable scruffy mutt should not be left unattended to tempt a passing criminal to carry them off.

 You may think that leaving your dog in your own back garden is a safe thing to do but police reports will show that it can be fraught with danger.
 You wouldn’t think it possible, but even the larger breeds, such as German Shepherds, Dobermanns, and Rottweillers are not safe from the crooked thieves.
 Dog-nappers have wicked ways of luring your four-legged friend away so be on your guard.

 How often do you see a dog tethered outside a supermarket, the library or the bank?
 Probably you see it quite a few times without giving it a thought and maybe do it yourself, I know I have without realising what the consequences could be.
 On safety grounds, you wouldn’t leave your child tied up outside a shop, so it stands to reason, it’s not safe to leave your dog outside alone either.
 Thieves are just waiting around for you to do just that and they will pounce!